iPlugin/tmp_rep_hometasks/hm3/README.md

 - Try deleting files belonging to testuser1 from the testuser2 account
 - Allow file deletion from this directory by other users
 - Try deleting files belonging to testuser1 from the testuser2 account
-- Provide Terminal screenshots of the performed operations.
+- Provide Terminal screenshots of the performed operations

-2. Verify that SUID bit does not work for executable Shell scripts.
+2. Verify that SUID bit does not work for executable Shell scripts
 - Create suid_test.sh script from the testuser1 credentials with the following content: “#!/bin/sh whoami”
 - Set execution bit for everyone
 - Try executing test_suid.sh script from different users
 - Try changing UIDs to the different users to test_suid.sh and repeat Item# 3
-- Provide Terminal screenshots of the performed operations.
+- Provide Terminal screenshots of the performed operations

 3. Changing the Shell for the users:
 - Install zsh